Seán Cavanagh: Senior

-In the 2011 Championship,

-In the 2012 Championship,

 In the 2013 Championship, Joe Brolly subjected Cavanagh to a ferocious on-air tirade after he received the man of the match award for helping Tyrone to an All-Ireland quarter-final victory over Monaghan at Croke Park.
 Mayo put paid to Tyrone's All-Ireland hopes in the semi-final.
 Cavanagh still ended the year with his fifth All Star.

 Ahead of 2014, he was named Tyrone captain, succeeding Stephen O'Neill.

 International

 Cavanagh represented Ireland several times in the International Rules Series, and was chosen to play for them for the unsuccessful 2005 and 2006 campaigns.
 In 2008, Cavanagh was named as the captain of the Ireland team, leading them on to win the series, with 27 of Ireland's total of 102 points.

 Gaelic Players Association controversy

 In February 2007, the Tyrone County Board issued a statement criticising the actions and ideals of the Gaelic Players Association (GPA), and urged the GAA in an open letter to not give the GPA officially recognised status.
 This put the Tyrone players into a difficult situation, as many were active members of the organisation.
 One of the main opponents of the county board's position was Seán Cavanagh, and has since gone on record defending the actions of the GPA, and criticising those of the board, stating, "they were not speaking for me or the Tyrone footballers, or the majority of GAA people in this county."
 Cavanagh is one of the more visible proponents of the GPA, often starring in advertising campaigns for GPA affiliates, such as Club Energize.